justin1703/homeserver-ansible/README.md

 It provides a lightweight, secure setup for Docker containers and bare-metal services, including monitoring, SNMP integration, and automatic updates.

 ---
-> ⚠️ **Warning:** There are currently some Issues with Docker Version 29, please use the latest 28.xx Version.
----

 # Table of Contents